30 Muddy-approved attractions in Warwickshire

 HEADLINERS: Shakespeare Birthplace Trust – 5 Shakespeare’s family homes

 Stratford-upon-Avon is synonymous with Shakespeare.
 The Trust cares for the five Shakespeare beautiful family homes and gardens: Anne Hathaway’s Cottage, Shakespeare’s New Place, Hall’s Croft, Shakespeare’s Birthplace and Mary Arden’s Farm.
-Regrettably four of these properties will remain closed until at least spring 2021.
+All five will reopen on May 17 2021.

 Charlecote Park, 4 miles east of Stratford-upon-Avon